Tim Shadbolt

-Sir Timothy Richard Shadbolt (born 19 February 1947) is a New Zealand politician.
-He was the Mayor of Invercargill from 1998 to 2022, and previously Mayor of Waitemata City.
+Sir Timothy Richard Shadbolt (19 February 1947 – 8 January 2026) was a New Zealand politician.
+Having been an activist in his youth, he went on to serve as mayor of Waitemata City from 1983 to 1989 and then to serve as mayor of Invercargill from 1993 to 1995 and 1998 to 2022; during his term as the latter he became a national icon and a major figure of the city.
+His term as mayor of both cities extending over 32 years made him one of the longest-serving mayors in New Zealand history.

 Early life

 Shadbolt was born in the Auckland suburb of Remuera on 19 February 1947.
 His father died in a flying accident in 1952.
 He was on the school council and appointed prefect.

-Activist: 1960s and 1970s

 Shadbolt became a founding student of Rutherford College, Auckland, and attended the University of Auckland from 1966 to 1970, taking a year off in 1967 to work on the Manapouri Power Project in Southland.
 He was a member of the Auckland University Students Association executive, and editor of Craccum in 1972.

+Activism

 During the late 1960s and early 1970s, he became prominent in the Progressive Youth Movement, a radical left-wing organisation, and was arrested 33 times during political protests.

 In the mid-1970s, he founded a commune and concrete cooperative at Huia, later moving to Glen Eden with his family.